erkekin/BaseTree/README.md

 # BaseTree
 A Swifty (3) way to store DNA sequences.
 Please Contribute.

-k-mer counting is a challenge in BioInformatics, hence I build a tree to store k-mer's.
+k-mer counting is a harsh challenge in BioInformatics, hence I built a tree data structure to store k-mers.

-the tree structure stores any long DNA sequences such as "ATGACGATGTGATGAGGGGGTAG" or "TGG".
+The tree stores any long DNA sequences such as "ATGACGATGTGATGAGGGGGTAG" or "TGG".

 Please contribute